elz-ming/AAI_Team/Poster/team12_poster.typ

 = Critical Assessment of the Original Visualization
 <critical-assessment-of-the-original-visualization>
-+ #strong[Lack of Contextual Annotatio];-No annotations to explain major events affecting riderships, such as the COVID-19 pandemic. \
++ #strong[Lack of Contextual Annotation];-No annotations to explain major events affecting riderships, such as the COVID-19 pandemic. \
 + #strong[Minimal Color Differentiation] - MRT, LRT, and bus ridership segments are not distinct enough, making it difficult to differentiate between them. \
 + #strong[No percentage Change Indicators] - The chart displays raw numbers but lacks insights into year-over-year growth or decline. \
 + #strong[Limited Data Granularity] - Only annual data is presented, missing seasonal patterns or short-term ridership fluctuations. \
-+ #strong[Restricted Interactivity] - Users cannot filter data by transport mode or zoom into specific years for deeper analysis.
++ #strong[Axis in Time Series] - The original graph places years on the y-axis, which is unconventional for time series data.
+This reduces readability and makes it harder to identify patterns or trends over time

 = Suggested Improvement
 <suggested-improvement>